skunkworxdark/XYGrid_nodes/README.md

 ## TODO
 - Fix the `Images To Grids` node output not automatically appearing onscreen in the board without workarounds
-- Add other "types to string" and "string to types" conversions for other parameters e.g.  Model, Lora, images etc...
+- Add other "types to string" and "string to types" conversions for other parameters e.g.  Lora, images etc...
 - Create a useable way to select multiple things from a list (checkbox selection) to enable selecting things from lists like models and Loras etc

 ## Example workflows